pepfar-datim/PLM-BundleMaker/README.md

 `http://localhost:9000/Questionnaire/$extract` or `http://localhost:9000/Questionnaire/{id}/$extract`

-If using object level endpoint, qustionnaire ID as it appears in the referenced FHIR server should be used, and it will be verified against the submitted QuestionnaireResponse.
+If using object level endpoint, questionnaire ID as it appears in the referenced FHIR server should be used, and it will be verified against the submitted QuestionnaireResponse.

-Currently only `application/json` type input is supported and is expected as the body of the request.
+Currently, only `application/json` type input is supported and is expected as the body of the request.
 Input can contain either a singular resource or a bundle of QuestionnaireResponse resources.

 Output is a transaction type bundle containing all the generated resources.

 ## TODO

 - Proper error checking:
-  - validate input QuestionnaireReponse to ensure that the content corresponds to the Questionnaire
+  - validate input QuestionnaireResponse to ensure that the content corresponds to the Questionnaire
 - Support for XML formatted data
-  - auto detect input based on the content type
+  - auto-detect input based on the content type

 - add checking for extractable questionnaire being used: http://hl7.org/fhir/uv/sdc/StructureDefinition/sdc-questionnaire-extract
 - add support for item context http://hl7.org/fhir/uv/sdc/StructureDefinition/sdc-questionnaire-itemExtractionContext